Forecasting Balance Sheet In Excel

 Equity represents the residual interest in a company’s assets after deducting liabilities.
 It represents the shareholders’ claims on the company and reflects the company’s net worth.
 When forecasting equity, organizations need to understand the various components that contribute to equity, including retained earnings, contributed capital, and other comprehensive income.
 By analyzing historical equity data and considering factors such as dividend policies and potential stock issuances, businesses can project their future equity positions.

-See also Forecasting Business Example
+See also Forecasting Cash Flow Statement

 Forecasting Retained Earnings